A Message From Florida Association of Mortgage Professionals President Kimber White, CRMS

 As we approach the end of our first quarter in 2018, we all are probably thinking “where has the time gone”?
 For those of us actively involved in FAMP, let me share with you where our time and efforts have been these last three months.

-have and our continuing to be very successful in our chapters.
+Our Pop-Up events have and our continuing to be very successful in our chapters.
 One of our 2018 goals this year was to “Pop-Up” in areas of our chapters that have not been served on a regular basis and to introduce FAMP to industry partners and engage more individuals in our Association.
 Kissimmee, Miami, Naples and Vero Beach Pop-Ups all took place in the first quarter.
 Already scheduled for the second quarter are Jupiter, St. Augustine and Bradenton.

 In February, FAMP participated in our annual “Lobby Days” in Tallahassee.
 FAMP supported three bills and one, HB 935, successfully passed the legislature and was signed into law by Gov. Rick Scott earlier this month.
 This bill establishes the definition of a “Business Purpose Loan” as a mortgage loan, the proceeds of which the borrower intends to use primarily for a business purpose and not primarily for a personal, family, or household purpose.